cesarnml/99bottles/README.md

 > "Writing code is the _process_ of working your way to the next stable end point, not the end point itself.
 You don't know the answer in advance, but instead, you are seeking it"

 ### Chapter 01 - Rediscovering Simplicity

+> "The code you write should meet two often-contradictory goals.
+It must remain concrete enough to be understood while simultaneously being abstract enough to allow for change."

+-